ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-08-16-llm-tagalog.md

 You can find and reproduce my work on Github!
 *(Full disclosure: I used to contribute to earlier versions of spacy-llm as part of my work at Explosion)*

-## Preliminary: where are my prompts?
+## Methodology: what are my prompts?

 The [spacy-llm](https://github.com/explosion/spacy-llm) library provides a set of built-in prompt templates for zero- and few-shot prompting.
 These prompts are categorized and versioned per task.